Learn-Write-Repeat/Open-contributions/Ananthakrishnan_Python_Class&Object.md

  - Class methods must have an extra first parameter in method definition.
 We do not give a value for this parameter when we call the method, Python provides it.
  - If we have a method which takes no arguments, then we still have to have one argument.
  - This is similar to this pointer in C++ and this reference in Java.

+ **The __init__() Function**
+  - The __init__ method is similar to constructors in C++ and Java.
+  - Constructors are used to initialize the object’s state.
+Like methods, a constructor also contains a collection of statements(i.e. instructions) that are executed at the time of Object creation.
+  - It is run as soon as an object of a class is instantiated.
+The method is useful to do any initialization you want to do with your object.